nirajp82/MachineLearning_A-Z/Section_3_DataProcessing_Python/04_PrepDataForML_Training_TestSets.md

 ### Feature Scaling

-Feature scaling ensures that all numerical features have **similar ranges**.
-Without it, features with larger numbers can dominate smaller ones, which may mislead the model.
+Feature scaling is the process of adjusting the range of numerical features so that they are on a similar scale.
+Many machine learning algorithms, such as K-Nearest Neighbors (KNN), Logistic Regression, and Neural Networks, are sensitive to the magnitude of numbers.

+Without scaling, features with larger values can dominate the learning process, while smaller-valued features may be ignored, even if they are important.

+- Feature: In machine learning, a feature is any individual measurable property or characteristic of your data.
+For example: Age, Income, Height, Weight, or Exam Score.
+Each column in your dataset usually represents one feature.
+- Scaling: Scaling means changing the range of values without changing the relationships between them.
+You are essentially compressing or stretching the numbers so they are comparable.

 **Example:**

 * Age: 20–60
 * Income: 30,000–120,000

-If you don’t scale, the model may focus mostly on income because the numbers are larger, ignoring age.
+If we feed this data directly into a model without scaling, the model may focus mostly on income because the numbers are larger, ignoring age.
+- The Income feature has much larger numbers than Age.
+- The model may consider Income more “important” simply because of its magnitude, not because it actually matters more.
+- his can bias the predictions and reduce model accuracy.

+Scaling fixes this by bringing all features to a comparable scale, without changing the relationships between values.
+After scaling, the model can learn equally from Age and Income.

 ---